blakedebray/blakedebray/human-user-guide.md

 # ♥️ @blakedebray's Human User Guide

 👋 Hello there!
 This is a great place to learn more about how I like to interact with, and show up for others.
-Think of this as the current version of how I do so, I am always learning and changing.
+Think of this as the current version of how I do so.
+I am always learning and changing, so expect to see changes over time.

 If you see something that is missing about me from your perspective, I would love to hear it!

 ## 👤 About me